-To view the graph of the metrics collected on your device, perform the following steps:
+To view the graph of the metrics collected on your asset, perform the following steps:

-1. On the INFERTM UI, navigate to Inventory > Devices.

-The Inventory - Devices page lists the registered and enrolled gateway and thing devices.

-2. Click the device for which you want to view the metrics graphs and click the Metrics tab.
+- 1. On the INFERTM UI, navigate to Inventory > Monitored Assets. - The Inventory Monitored Assets page lists the registered, enrolled, and unenrolled Gateway and Thing assets. - 2.
+Click the asset for which you want to view the metrics graphs and click the Metrics tab.